 If you or your reporters do not have a digital ID after the end of this year, you will need to get one from a different source, either free or paid.

 We recommend Comodo Secure Email Certificates.
 The only problem we have with this solution is that they only work with IE and Firefox browsers.
 When we find a better long-term solution, we will let you know.

 We have updated the RB Digital Signature Proxy Guide for Reporters.
 Please share with your reporters.

-RB9 is coming in 2018
+RB9 is here

 RB9 uses new technologies that improve workflow, security, and efficiency while eliminating a lot of the overhead involved in managing your court reporting or other legal support business.
 It is browser based, which means no more server hardware and software to purchase, maintain, and upgrade.
 This also eliminates the need for IT to handle these functions.
 RB9, like RB8 Cloud, is housed in the cloud on Microsoft Azure’s Cloud Services.
 Microsoft guarantees a 99.9% uptime, and more than 66% of Fortune 500 companies rely on Azure.

 Browser based also means that RB9 users are not restricted to a particular platform or browser.
 RB9 will work on Macs and PCs, plus tablets; and in all major browsers.